anish-narain/Lab3-FSM/task3/readme.md

 ## Top-Level Module ##
 ## Testbench Function ##
 ## Final Results ##
 It is difficult to show the final product in images, however, setting the rotary encoder to 24 meant the vbdValue() = N = 24.
 This meant there was a delay of 24 cycles between consecutive ticks which equates to a second in real time.
+Hence the f1 state machine changes state every second.

+Rotating the encoder changes the vbdValue() thus changing the delay between state transitions.

+* Increasing the vbdValue() increased the number of cycles between subsequent ticks from the flexible timer, making the f1 sequence more delayed.
+* Decreasing the vbdValue() decreased the number of cycles, making the f1 sequence occur more quickly.